dthain/opsys-sp22/project6/index.md

 ---
 layout: default
-title: Project 6: Filesystems
+title: Project 6: SimpleFS
 ---

-# Project 6: Filesystem
+# Project 6: SimpleFS

 By undertaking this project, you will:
 - learn about the data structures and implementation of a Unix-like filesystem.